Blogs

 wave

-Morocco: Expect showers this week and into the weekend, especially in northern areas.
-Temperatures will reach the low to mid-20s Celsius, peaking higher inland before cooling over the weekend as showers become more widespread.
+Morocco: Expect showers throughout the week and into the weekend, especially in the northern parts of the country.
+Temperatures will be pleasant, in the low to mid-20s Celsius, peaking a bit higher inland before cooling down as the showers get more widespread.

-Eastern Mediterranean: A cold wave currently affecting Turkey, with snow inland and low temperatures in Istanbul, will gradually improve towards Easter.
-Southern areas of the region, including parts of Southern Italy, the Balkans, and Greece, will stay largely sunny and warm.
-France and Northern Italy will however be more affected by the storm later in the week.
+Eastern Mediterranean: Turkey's currently experiencing a cold snap, with snow inland and chilly temperatures in Istanbul.
+But it's looking like things will gradually improve by Easter.
+Southern areas – parts of Southern Italy, the Balkans, and Greece – should stay sunny and warm.
+France and Northern Italy, however, are in for a bit more of the storm’s wrath later this week.

-AEMET has issued a weather warning for the Canary Islands, anticipating widespread and heavy rainfall from April 9th and 10th.
-Residents and visitors are urged to monitor the situation closely.
-The western islands are expected to be hardest hit, with potential for very strong winds.
+AEMET has issued a warning for the Canary Islands, expecting heavy rainfall on April 9th and 10th.
+If you're there, keep an eye on the news and local forecasts.
+The western islands are predicted to be the hardest hit, with potentially very strong winds.
+It's definitely a situation to keep a close eye on.

-While Storm Olivier will bring significant disruption to parts of Southern Europe, the forecast suggests a return to drier conditions for many areas by the Easter weekend.
-However, it's wise to check local forecasts regularly for specific updates.
+Storm Olivier is definitely causing some travel headaches for parts of Southern Europe.
+But, the good news is that the forecast hints at a return to drier, more pleasant conditions for many areas by the Easter weekend.
+That said, it's always a good idea to check local weather reports regularly for the latest updates, just in case.

 FAQ